 Note: Allspice is an easy way to add the flavors of nutmeg, cinnamon and clove – even though it’s actually the dried unripe fruit of the Pimenta Dioica plant.
 A little bit goes a long way…

 1 teaspoon salt

 4 cups vegetable stock

 Place pecans in a medium skillet over medium heat and toss until nicely toasted.
 Remove from heat and set aside.
 When cooled, reserve a few whole pieces for garnish and chop remaining pecan into smaller bits.

 In another skillet, sauté the onions and garlic in butter and olive oil for 8 minutes.
 Add the arborio rice and season with the salt & allspice.
 Sauté a few minutes more.
 Add the pumpkin and the white wine.
 Stir to combine.

-Add chicken stock, one ladle at a time (about 1/4 cup each time), stirring between each addition of chicken stock – allowing the stock to absorb slowly into the rice; this can take 20-30 minutes.
-When the arborio rice is tender and all of the stock has been added, sprinkle in the pecan pieces and Parmesan Romano cheese.
+Add the vegetable stock, one ladle at a time (about 1/4 cup each time), stirring between each addition of vegetable stock – allowing the stock to absorb slowly into the rice; this can take 20-30 minutes.
+When the arborio rice is tender and all of the stock has been added, sprinkle in the pecan pieces and Parmesan cheese.
 Stir well to combine.